dkletter/deep-learning/Report.md

  ### Summary

 Ultimately I was unsuccessful, but I was satisifed with my efforts.
-My gut feeling is the number of epochs had more impact than the neurons.
-If I had more time and resources (my older laptop wasn't always a happy camper when training the models with larger numbers of neurons and epochs), I would take a more systematic approach to tweaking the hyperparameters, keeping in mind the perils of increased complexity can lead to overfitting.
+My gut feeling is the number of epochs had more impact than the number of neurons?
+If I had more time and resources (my older laptop wasn't always a happy camper when training the models with very large numbers of neurons and epochs), I would take a more systematic approach to tweaking the hyperparameters, keeping in mind the perils of increased complexity can lead to overfitting.
+Based on what we learned in class, because the data set involves several categorical features, using a Random Forest classifier may potentially produce better results but I honestly don't know.